 Jörg Widmann

-He studied composition with Kay Westermann, Wilfried Hiller, Hans Werner Henze and Wolfgang Rihm.
-Conductors such as Daniel Barenboim, Daniel Harding, Kent Nagano, Christian Thielemann, Andris Nelsons, Simon Rattle and Franz Welser-Möst regularly perform his music, while orchestras such as the Vienna, Berlin and New York Philharmonics, as well as the Orchestre de Paris and the BBC Symphony Orchestra, have given premieres of his work and regularly include his music in their repertory.
-In December 2022 he conducted the Ensemble Modern in the world premiere of his piece Tartaros (Labyrinth VII) for 13 instruments at the Concertgebouw in Amsterdam.
-In June 2023, this year’s Bachfest Leipzig opened with the world premiere of his cantata for soloists, choir, organ and orchestra (in celebration of the 300th anniversary of Johann Sebastian Bach’s taking office in the city).
+Following his clarinet studies in Munich and at the Juilliard School, he studied composition with Kay Westermann, Wilfried Hiller, Hans Werner Henze and Wolfgang Rihm.
+Conductors such as Daniel Barenboim, Daniel Harding, Kent Nagano, Christian Thielemann, Andris Nelsons and Simon Rattle regularly perform his music, while orchestras such as the Vienna, Berlin and New York Philharmonics as well as the Orchestre de Paris, the Royal Concertgebouw Orchestra, the Cleveland Orchestra and the London Symphony Orchestra have incorporated his music in their regular repertory.

-Jörg Widmann has held the composition chair at the Barenboim-Said Academy since 2017.
-He is a member of the Bavarian Academy of Fine Arts, the Free Academy of the Arts in Hamburg and the Mainz Academy of Science and Literature, which awarded him the Robert Schumann Prize for Poetry and Music in 2018.
+Jörg Widmann has held the composition chair at the Barenboim-Said Akademie since 2017.
+He has received numerous awards for his work, most recently the Music Prize of the City of Munich in 2021 and the Hamburg Bach Prize in 2023.
+He is a member of the Bavarian Academy of Fine Arts, the Free Academy of the Arts in Hamburg and the Mainz Academy of Science and Literature.
+In 2023 he received an honorary doctorate from the University of Limerick in Ireland.
+In 2024 he became a member of the Royal Swedish Academy of Music.

 read more collapse